Akshaj-sys/HomeLab-setup/README.md

 - Created "Ubuntu" and "Kali Linux" virtual machines in VirtualBox
 - Assigned resources (RAM, CPU, disk space) based on system availability
-- Attached respective ISO files to each VM and installed OS normally
+- Attached the respective ISO files to each VM and installed the OS normally
 - Created usernames and passwords during OS setup

 **2. Network Configuration**